ably/sdk-api-reference/descriptions.md

 ## class `EventEmitter<Event, Data>`

-The `EventEmitter` object is a generic interface for event registration and delivery used in a number of the types in the Realtime client library.
+A generic interface for event registration and delivery used in a number of the types in the Realtime client library.
 For example, the [`Connection`]{@link} object emits events for connection state using the EventEmitter pattern.

 | Method / Property | Parameter | Returns | Spec | Description |
 |---|---|---|---|---|